BikramKumar6928/public-notes/AI/Generative AI and LLMs Foundations.md

 ## Prompt Engineering

 Prompt engineering is the process of iteratively refining a prompt for the purpose of eliciting a particular style of response.

+## Instruction Tuning

+Instruction Tuning is a critical step in LLM alignment.
+It involves fine-tuning a pre-trained LLM on a varied set of instructions, each paired with a desired output.

+### Reinforcement Learning from Human Feedback (RLHF)

+RLHF is a model training procedure that is applied to a fine-tuned language model to further align model behavior with human preferences and instruction following.
+So in this case, what we do is human annotators write prompts and compare the model outputs.
+The human feedback is subsequently used to train a reward model, which learns patterns in the preferences of the human annotators and can then automate preference decisions.